etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 {% endhighlight%}

-The above script was inspire by [this post](http://blog.shvetsov.com/2010/03/making-pageant-automatically-load-keys.html).
+The above script was inspired by [this post](http://blog.shvetsov.com/2010/03/making-pageant-automatically-load-keys.html).
 I merely put it into PowerShell script form.

 <h3>Adding your server's host key to puTTY's registry</h3>